flaneurette/Linux-Rat-Scan/README.md

 # Linux-Rat-Scan

-A rat scanner, search for malware, rootkits and viruses on a linux server
+A rat scanner, search for trojans, malware, rootkits and viruses on a linux server

 It installs scanners, and scans the server for linux rats.